Symmetric operads in abstract symmetric spectra: A commutative ring spectrum for Deligne cohomology

-that depend on a parameter $\alpha \in \CC$ \cite[Definition 3.2]{EsnaultViehweg:Deligne}.
+that depend on a parameter $\alpha \in \CC$ \cite[Definition~3.2]{EsnaultViehweg:Deligne}.
 This parameter is used to show that the product on the complexes of sheaves is commutative and associative up to homotopy.
 In particular, $\bigoplus_{n,p} \HD^n(X, \Z(p))$ is a commutative ring.
-This was used by Holmstrom and the second author to construct a commutative ring spectrum representing Deligne cohomology \cite{HolmstromScholbach:Arakelov}.
+This was used by Holmstrom and the second author to construct an unstructured commutative ring spectrum representing Deligne cohomology~\cite{HolmstromScholbach:Arakelov}.
 This is the weakest possible requirement on the product operation on a spectrum: the multiplication is only commutative and associative up to homotopy.
 In a somewhat similar vein, Hopkins and Quick studied ring spectra that result from replacing the Betti cohomology part in Deligne cohomology by a different ring spectrum, such as complex cobordism \cite{HopkinsQuick:Hodge}.
-In this section, we provide a strictly commutative model for Deligne cohomology which is the strongest possible multiplicative structure on such a spectrum.
+In this section, we provide a structured strictly commutative model for Deligne cohomology, which is the strongest possible multiplicative structure on such a spectrum.

 We emphasize that we are working with integral coefficients.
-For rational coefficients (i.e., with $\Q(p)$ instead of $\Z(p)$), it is possible to use Lurie's rectification result \cite[Theorem 4.4.4.7]{Lurie:HA} to obtain a strictly commutative ring spectrum.
+For rational coefficients (i.e., with $\Q(p)$ instead of $\Z(p)$), all model categories in sight are freely powered, so it is possible to use Lurie's rectification result \cite[Theorem~4.5.4.7]{Lurie:HA} to obtain a strictly commutative ring spectrum.
 However, integral coefficients are interesting from many points of view.
 To refine the treatment of special $L$-values, which is up to rational factors in \cite{Scholbach:SpecialL}, it will be necessary to have the integral structure available.
-One motivation for Hopkins' and Quick's work is to find new torsion algebraic cycles, which also requires integral coefficients.
+One motivation for Hopkins and Quick's work is to find new torsion algebraic cycles, which also requires integral coefficients.
 In yet another direction, one may speculate about the relation of modules over the Deligne cohomology spectrum and mixed Hodge modules by Saito \cite{Saito:Mixed}.
 Again, for such considerations, it would be unnatural to throw away torsion.

 Before discussing Deligne cohomology proper, we show how to turn a certain product structure on a fiber product of commutative differential graded algebras (cdga's) into a strictly commutative and associative one.
 As in \refsect{construction}, our complexes are regarded as chain complexes, i.e., $\deg d = -1$.
 Consider a diagram of cdga's, where we suppose that $B$ takes values in $\Q$-vector spaces: